enthought/okonomiyaki/doc/source/file_formats.rst

     <runtime_file>/enthought/runtime.json
     <runtime_file>/...

-where ``enthought/runtime.json`` directory contains some metadata for Enthought tools to understand the runtime.
-Every other file is simply unpacked as is in a given directory.
+where the ``enthought/runtime.json`` file contains some metadata for Enthought tools to understand the runtime.
+Every other file is simply unpacked as is in the installation prefix.

 The ``enthought/runtime.json`` MUST follow the json schemas as defined in okonomiyaki.runtimes.runtime_schema.
 Each language has a common set of